axelv/pydantic-fhir-slicing/README.md

 # FHIR-Pydantic Slicing

-A Python library that simplifies working with FHIR resources using Pydantic models and smart slicing.
+A Python library that simplifies working with nested elements in FHIR resources using Pydantic models and smart slicing.

 ## The Challenge